Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 (Heubeck, 2022)

-The variety of digital tools and their complex interfaces lead many educators to default to pen and paper to circumvent long setup time and high learning curve.
-Paper notes and inefficient digital folders prevent consistent follow-ups and meaningful intervention.
+Complex interfaces lead many educators to default to pen and paper to circumvent the long setup time and high learning curve.

 Google Classroom